offdroid/lfd-robotics-science-sys-intelligence/README.md

 Alternatively, use the script in `opirl/scripts`.

 The results are found in the results directory.
-Most interesting is the `e
+Most interesting is the `eval.csv` file which contains the policy evaluations during regular intervals of the training.

+Plot the results using `plot.py`.
+Update the path to the results first, if necessary.
+Requires `pip install seaborn pandas`.